h1ke/voice_identifier/README.md

 ## Further Development:

 Currently, the system does an impressive job.
+It displays a near perfect accuracy using only modest computing resources and can be even embedded in a small single-board computer system like [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi).
 However, it will be desirable to test robustness of the system using recordings from a different set of talkers.

 Another avenue for improvement is to simulate more everyday recording environments by adding noise to the signal and recording remotely via a VoIP enabled software.